jasonaaronwilson/c-armyknife-lib/src-doc/string-tree.md

-Currently we are using "AA" trees (see https://en.wikipedia.org/wiki/AA_tree) since it has simpler code than many other balanced trees like RB trees and the Wikipedia article and paper spell out most of the non-trivial details.
+Currently we are using "AA" trees (see https://en.wikipedia.org/wiki/AA_tree) since it has simpler code than many other balanced trees (like red-block trees) and the Wikipedia article and paper spell out *most* of the non-trivial details.

 ## @function string_tree_delete

 Delete the association of key (if it exists in the tree).
+It is not an error to delete a key that isn't present in the table.

 ## @function string_tree_find